If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 This truly helps resolve legal issues and disputes with customers.
 You can’t just publish your terms and conditions correctly and call it a day.
 You also need to make sure your customers click to accept them.

-Final Thoughts on How to Write Terms and Conditions
+Final Thoughts on How to Write Terms and Conditions (for website, courses, and online business)

 Protecting your business legally is the foundation that keeps your business glued together.